raystack/salt/config/README.md

 **Configs set in environment will override the ones set as default and in yaml file.**

 ## TODO
- - allow overiding viper configs and injecting viper instance
- - function to print/return config keys in yaml path and env format as helper with defaults
+ - function to print/return config keys in yaml path and env format with defaults as helper
  - add support for flags